Alex-F26/LilyGo-Arduino-Slideshow/README.md

 - Convert to .c files.
 Make your way to the [Rinky Dink Electronics website](http://www.rinkydinkelectronics.com/t_imageconverter565.php) and upload your resized image.
 <img width="740" height="544" alt="Screenshot 2026-08-26 203819" src="https://github.com/user-attachments/assets/37130011-5d7d-43f6-8fa1-85e090d85f5c" />

 - Click on Make File and download it when available.
 You may get a warning like the one shown below, proceed by clicking on 'Keep'.
-An example of what the code should look like in the IDE is provided: [LilyGo.h](https://github.com/Alex-F26/LilyGo-Arduino-Slideshow/blob/main/LilyGo.h)
+An example of what the file should look like is provided: [LilyGo.h](https://github.com/Alex-F26/LilyGo-Arduino-Slideshow/blob/main/LilyGo.h)
 <img width="307" height="63" alt="Screenshot 2026-08-26 204016" src="https://github.com/user-attachments/assets/c5e1d8c1-6c78-4cab-b4b2-0c77421edf22" />

 - Change your file extension from imageName.c to imageName.h to allow the program to compile it.
 You may change the extension from your IDE by renaming the file or in File explorer by going to 'View' -> Show -> File name extensions and change them there.
 - Adjust your directory files.
-Once your have all of your images downloaded and extensions changed, I recommend changing all of their names to something easy and memorable.
+Once your have all of your images downloaded and extensions changed, I recommend changing all of their names to something easy to sort through.
+For my portrait images I renamed them all to imagePT0, imagePT1... and so on.
+You can change them in bulk by using a command in your terminal.
+- - d